Campus Climate Intervention Team

 The CCIT welcomes your suggestions.
 Please contact the Office of the Executive Deputy

 to the President at ext.
-3111 or the Office of Social Equity at ext.
-2433.
+3111 or the Office for Diversity, Equity and Inclusion at

-Published by West Chester University, Office of Social Equity.
-Revised Spring 2015.
+Published by West Chester University, Office for Diversity, Equity and Inclusion.